Doctorate in International Business Programs

 Both types of program formats might include mentorship, though in a campus program, there could be more opportunity for direct face-to-face contact.
 Commonly, distance and campus students have access to their grad school’s facilities though the actual facilities and resources differ between individual schools.

-What Might I Do with a Doctorate Degree in International Business?
+What Might I Do with a Doctorate Degree program in International Business?

 Finishing an international business doctorate might unlock a variety of career path options.
-No degree is a guarantee but knowing what your goals are could help you choose a program with appropriate coursework.
-You can pursue a career as a:
+No degree program is a promise but knowing what your goals are could help you choose a program with appropriate coursework.
+You may pursue a career as a:

 - Chief Human Resources Officer